Velocidex/velociraptor-docs/content/blog/html/2018/12/11/velociraptor_interactive_shell.md

 We can easily write an artifact that escalates any use of the interactive shell by sending the admin an mail (See previous blog post).
-This way we can see if someone missused the feature.
+This way we can see if someone misused the feature.
 Alternatively we may simply archive the event queue CSV file for long term auditing of any interactive shell use.